kousun12/datadash/fw/src/p/us-agriculture.md

 ---

-# Stacked Crop Beginning Stocks Over Time
+# Crop Beginning Stocks Over Time

-This interactive stacked area chart displays the cumulative beginning stocks for various crops in million bushels across different marketing years.
-It allows for easy comparison of trends between commodities and shows the total stocks for all commodities combined.
-Hover over areas to see detailed information for each year and commodity.
+This interactive chart aims to display the beginning stocks for various crops in million bushels across different marketing years.
+It should allow for easy comparison of trends between commodities.
+However, there is currently an issue with the stacking functionality, resulting in an 'unknown offset: zero' error.
+This needs to be resolved for accurate data representation.
+When fixed, users will be able to hover over areas to see detailed information for each year and commodity.
 The x-axis labels are rotated and spaced for improved readability.

 ```js